nicksolomon/binfer/README.md

 Examples
 --------

-Estimate the standard deviation of a normal distribution with a uniform prior:
+Estimate the standard deviation of a normal distribution with a gamma prior:

 ``` r
 library(binfer)